tumaianhdo/nersc-submission/README.md

 ## Basic scripts and files

-_Docker/Dockerfile_.
-Dockerfile used to prepare a container with Pegasus and HTCondor BOSCO, ommiting Pegasus' R support.
+**Docker/Dockerfile** Dockerfile used to prepare a container with Pegasus and HTCondor BOSCO, ommiting Pegasus' R support.

-_docker-compose.yml_.
-A Docker Compose file to automate the instantiation of the container.
+**docker-compose.yml** A Docker Compose file to automate the instantiation of the container.

-_data/config/nersc.conf_.
-Contains envuironmental variables that are relevant for your account at NERSC.
+**data/config/nersc.conf** Contains envuironmental variables that are relevant for your account at NERSC.

-_data/helpers/initialize-nersc.sh_.
-This script initializes your NERSC home to accept jobs using the HTCondor BOSCO method.
+**data/helpers/initialize-nersc.sh** This script initializes your NERSC home to accept jobs using the HTCondor BOSCO method.
 It retrieves an SSH key for your account and installs the BOSCO binaries under your account.

-_data/helpers/renew-nersc-key.sh_.
-The retrieved SSH key lasts for a limited time and this script can be used to renew it.
+**data/helpers/renew-nersc-key.sh** The retrieved SSH key lasts for a limited time and this script can be used to renew it.

-_data/workflows_.
-This fodler contains Pegasus 5.0 workflow examples that can be submitted directly to NERSC.
+**data/workflows** This fodler contains Pegasus 5.0 workflow examples that can be submitted directly to NERSC.
+You can use this folder to create your workflows too.

 ## Prerequisites